-- Use a spoon or cookie scoop to place the cookies onto the baking sheet.
+- Use a spoon or cookie scoop to drop cookies onto the baking sheet.
 Bake for 15-18 minutes.

-- In a small bowl combine the sugar and cinnamon for topping.
+- In a separate bowl combine the sugar and cinnamon for topping.

-- Generously sprinkle over top of each cookie.
-Place on a rack to cool completely.
+- Generously sprinkle over top of each baked cookie.
+Use a spatula to place cookies on a wire rack to cool completely.